Seeing All From a Few: Nodes Selection Using Graph Pooling for Graph Clustering: Proposed Methodology

-where $z_i$ is the $i$-th row of $Z$ , $\mu_j$ is initialized by K-means on the pre-trained representation. $q_{ij}$ can be seen as the probability of assigning node $z_i$ to cluster $j$, i.e., a soft assignment distribution of each node. $Q = [q_{ij}]$ is the distribution of the assignments of all nodes.
+where $z_i$ is the $i$-th row of $Z$, $\mu_j$ is initialized by K-means on the pre-trained representation. $q_{ij}$ can be seen as the probability of assigning node $z_i$ to cluster $j$. $Q = [q_{ij}]$ is the distribution of the assignments of all nodes. $P$ is the target distribution of $Q$ and can be calculated as

-After obtaining the clustering distribution of each node, the node representation should be trained to match the distribution.
-Specifically, we want to make the representations closer to cluster centers, thus making the nodes within the same cluster gather densely.
-Hence, we calculate a target distribution of each node as follows:

-Soft assignments with high probability are considered to be trustworthy in $Q$.
-So the target distribution $P$ raises $Q$ to the second power to get a denser distribution.
-To make the distribution $Q$ approach the target distribution $P$, the clustering loss of DGEN can be written as follows:

-By minimizing the KL divergence loss between distributions $P$ and $Q$, it can help to learn the node representations more suitable for clustering task.
-Specifically, it can make the nodes within the same cluster are gathered densely and the boundaries between different clusters are distinct.
+By minimizing the KL divergence loss between distributions $P$ and $Q$, a more cluster-friendly representation can be produced according to the high confidence predictions.
 Thus, the total objective function of DGEN is defined as:

-where $L_r$ and $L_c$ are the reconstruction loss and clustering loss respectively, and $\lambda$ is the hyperparameter balancing these two losses.
+where $\lambda$ is the hyperparameter balancing these two losses.

-Therefore, we can obtain the clustering assignments of the selected nodes based on the local graph embedding.
-However, our goal is to classify all nodes into different clusters.
-To obtain the global clustering assignments, a classifier is trained using the clustering assignments of selected nodes as labels.
-And the final clustering assignments can be obtained by inputting all nodes to the classifier.
-There is a notable advantage for our model to use the classifier to obtain the final clustering assignments instead of obtaining directly based on the adjacent relations.
+Now, we can obtain the clustering assignments of the selected nodes.
+However, our goal is to obtain the cluster assignment of all nodes.
+To obtain the global clustering assignments, a GAT classifier is trained using the selected nodes, corresponding edges and local clustering assignments.
+And the final clustering assignments can be obtained by inputting all nodes and selected edges to the classifier.
+There is a notable advantage for our model to use the classifier to obtain the final clustering assignments instead of obtaining them directly based on the adjacent relations.
 Spurious edges between discard nodes and selected nodes can lead to inaccurate classification.